ignc-research/IRAF-AI/fe/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.3.

+See evaluation_readme.pdf for complete instructions!

+## Requirements

+Node.js

+## Installation

+Run `npm install --legacy-peer-deps` to install required packages for the project.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.